Xeift/Kizmeow-NFT-Discord-Bot/README.md

 `/project-nft`

-search the NFT of a specific item and a specific number. option:contract_address token_id
+search the NFT of a specific collection and token id. option:contract_address token_id

+`/project-rarity`

+calculate the rarity of a specific NFT. option:collection_slug token_id

 `/txn`